miao1007/hexo-filter-plantuml/README.md

 ## Minimum configuration

-It will use `plantuml.com` for rendering, and the base64-encoded images will be inlined in the html.
+It will send your text to `plantuml.com` for rendering, and the base64-encoded images will be inlined in the html.

 ```yaml
 plantuml: